NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes <!--REQ-334-->

-* Copy Number Variation (CNV) data is now available in the portal:
+* Copy Number Variation (CNV) data derived from GISTIC results are now available in the portal:
 	* View number of CNV events on a gene in a cohort in the Explore Gene table tab <!-- PRTL-2259, PRTL-2328 -->
 	* Explore CNVs associated with a gene on the Gene Entity Page <!-- PRTL-2252,PRTL-2273,PRTL-2344 -->
 	* Explore CNVs concurrently with mutations on the Oncogrid with new visualization <!-- PRTL-2244,PRTL-2251,PRTL-2256,PRTL-2257,PRTL-2275,PRTL-2276, PRTL-2214, PRTL-2314, PRTL-2315, PRTL-2317, PRTL-2319, PRTL-2325, PRTL-2326, PRTL-2327,PRTL-2266  -->